romenrg/romenrg.github.com/source/_posts/2016-11-15-the-programmer-bill-of-rights.markdown

 <img src="/images/two_monitors_unsplash.jpg" alt="Picture of a programmers desk with two monitors, one of them showing code" />

-Sadly, ten years later, many companies still deny these basic rights to their developers, even though the business case for these six points is absolutely proved.
+Sadly, ten years later, many companies still deny these basics to their developers, even though the business case for these six points is absolutely proved.

-In this article, not only would I like to update the original 6 rights, providing further evidence of their importance; but also I would like to extend the list.
+In this article, not only would I like to update the original 6 principles, providing further evidence of their importance; but also I would like to extend the list.
 Based on my experience during the last 10 years, I will propose 4 new fundamentals that I consider absolutelly necessary for the daily work of any programmer, developer or software engineer.
 Let's get started:

 <!-- More -->

 ## 10 Fundamental Programmer Rights (6 + 4)

+It is worth mentioning that, despite the headline, this article does not refer to general Labor Rights, since those are usually well-known and its compliance is required by law.
+This article focuses only on aspects that are specific to programming, aspects that are usually not regulated, but have a huge impact in our daily work.

-### The 6 Original Rights
+### The 6 Original Rights proposed by Jeff

 1. **Every programmer shall have two decent monitors**. <br/>